rprouse/Exercism.VisualStudio/README.md

 The C++ project includes all of the exercises in one project, so you can ignore the CMake instructions on Exercism.io. `BOOST_TEST_MAIN` is in `Exercism.cpp`, so **you must delete** the `#define BOOST_TEST_MAIN` line from every exercise that you fetch.

 To run the tests within Visual Studio, I installed the [Boost Unit Test Adapter](https://visualstudiogallery.msdn.microsoft.com/5f4ae1bd-b769-410e-8238-fb30beda987f) extension.
 It is still a bit flaky, but it generally works.

+You can also run the test from the command line by running the `Exercism.cpp.exe` that is built by the project.

 To keep things simple, I code the entire problem in the `.h` file and don't use a `.cpp` file.
 This makes submission to exercism easier.